-We study how well the original coordinates of the nodes. used to generate a network, can be reproduced from the topology alone.
+We study how well the original coordinates of the nodes, used to generate a network, can be reproduced from the topology alone.
 Being able to reproduce the coordinates with high precision means that information about the geometry is contained in the topology, and one can thus say that the network is truly geometric.
 Conversely, if the coordinates cannot be found, it is a good indication that the connection between the geometry and the topology is too weak for the network to be considered geometric.

-To study this we extend Mercator [26], a network embedding tool that uses a combination of machine learning as well as maximum likelihood techniques to recover the hidden coordinates of the nodes in a network from its connectivity.
-It is based on the S^1 -model, the only maximal entropy random geometric network model that can reproduce the small-world property, heterogeneous degree distributions, and high levels of clustering.
-However, as is the case with many network embedding tools [27-29], Mercator does not contemplate the possibility of quasi-geometric networks, i.e., those networks where the coupling to the underlying metric space is so weak that clustering vanishes in the thermodynamic limit.
+To study this, we extend Mercator [26], a network embedding tool that uses a combination of machine learning and maximum likelihood techniques to recover the hidden coordinates of the nodes in a network from its connectivity.
+It is based on the $S^1$ model, the only maximal entropy random geometric network model that can reproduce the small-world property, heterogeneous degree distributions, and high levels of clustering.
+However, as is the case with many network embedding tools [27-30], Mercator does not contemplate the possibility of weakly geometric networks, i.e., those networks where the coupling to the underlying metric space is so weak that clustering vanishes in the thermodynamic limit.
 In this paper, we extend Mercator to this regime.

-Embedding these type of networks, we find that for a range of weak couplings the original geometry can indeed be recovered based solely on the topology.
-We also show that this region coincides with the quasi-geometric regime defined in Ref.
-[25] on the basis of the scaling properties of the average local clustering coefficient in the S^1 -model.
-Additionally, it is found that Mercator
+Embedding these type of networks, we find that for a range of weak couplings, the original geometry can indeed

-^{} jasper.vanderkolk@ub.edu

-$^{^\}dagger$ marian.serrano@ub.edu

-[‡] marian.boguna@ub.edu
+\jasper.vanderkolk@ub.edu

+&lt;sup>†marian.serrano@ub.edu

+\marian.boguna@ub.edu